 Due diligence processes for slavery and human trafficking

-As part of our initiative to identify and mitigate risk we are putting in place systems to:
+As part of our initiative to identify and mitigate risk we have systems in place to:

 Supplier adherence to our values

 We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values we are putting in place a supply chain compliance programme.
+To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
-We will also require our business partners to provides training to their staff and suppliers and providers.
+We also require our business partners to provide training to their staff and suppliers and providers.

 Our effectiveness in combating slavery and human trafficking

 Our Internal Audit and Compliance Manager will conduct a review to bring insights on ways to we can tackle slavery and human trafficking.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2017.